Naloxone in Ontario Workplace Overview

 Who Should Take this Course?

-Ontario-based employees registered with their workplace to participate in the Workplace Naloxone Program to meet provincial requirements under the Occupational Health and Safety Act (OHSA) and the Working for Workers Act (Bill 88).
+Ontario-based employees seeking training to meet provincial requirements under the Occupational Health and Safety Act (OHSA) and the Working for Workers Act (Bill 88).

 This course has no prerequisites, and it is an online self-directed course.
 Participants learn at their own pace by working through the training materials independently online.
 Duration: approximately 60 minutes, depending on the individual.